Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 - Turn left onto Scenic Loop Dr & follow to Red Rock Visitor Center

-This Route, as stated before, is for those who want more of an experience that most people visiting Las Vegas won’t see.
-This route isn’t as popular because most people who travel this way are already leaving Las Vegas.
+As stated before, this Route is for those who want more of an experience that most people visiting Las Vegas won’t see.
 They are missing out, though, because there are some interesting sights to see here!

 Blue Diamond City